-- 18 years or older;
+- Be 18 years or older;

-- Possess a strong interest in the complexities and challenges of development in the City of Calgary
+- Possess a strong interest in the complexities and challenges of development in the City of Calgary.

 - Possess experience in one or more of the following areas:

-- Community representation or knowledge of community issues
+- community representation or knowledge of community issues;

-- The operation of Quasi-judicial Boards or administrative tribunals
+- the operation of quasi-judicial boards or administrative tribunals;

-- Agree to commit the required time
+- Be able and willing to commit the required time.

 A member of the Subdivision and Development Appeal Board should have: